 Outside of Charleston, South Carolina, Brooklyn, New York was the second largest concentration of enslaved Africans and African Americans during the period of slavery.
 A claim that is widely accepted.
-At Brooklyn Bridge Park, the Africans and African Americans that worked on the Brooklyn waterfront, farmlands, estates, storage centers, and those who sought freedom aboard ships arriving in Brooklyn, along with the abolitionist and Native Americans that took bold steps to help the enslaved will be remembered.
-Notwithstanding, the enslaved Africans that produced many of the commodities that arrived in Brooklyn waterfront, will also be remembered.
+At Brooklyn Bridge Park, the Africans and African Americans that worked on the Brooklyn waterfront, farmlands, estates, storage centers, and those who sought freedom aboard ships arriving in Brooklyn, along with the abolitionist and Native Americans that took bold steps to help the enslaved will be remembered with a battery operated candle light vigil ceremony.

 "5 million Africans arrived in Brazil, 1 million in Jamaica & Cuba, 400,000 in United States"

 "Faith is a gasoline that never runs on E..."